GP2code/NeuroBoosterArray/Component2.md

 Note, these numbers end up summing to 3395 samples out of the total of 3500 in the sample info file.
 This is due to removal of the FIN popualtion (N = 105) and the file containing sample snot sequenced in this release (mainly Gambia project related samples).

-## Next we make the per CHR files for each super population
+## Next we make the per CHR files for each superpopulation
 We are also filtering each superpopulation at MAC > 3 at this phase.

 ```